isomerpages/moe-compassvalesec/_our-people/Partnership with Parents.md

 ----------------------------------

-#### CVSS PSG aims to:
+#### CVSS PSG aims to:&nbsp;

-1. Promote close co-operation and understanding between parents/guardians, school leaders and teachers in matters relating to holistic development of students
+1. Promote close co-operation and understanding between parents/guardians, school leaders and teachers in matters relating to holistic development of students&nbsp;

-2. Provide support to school in the development of students
+2. Provide support to school in the development of students&nbsp;

 3. Encourage social activities and relationship among parents, teachers and students